MaicoLeberle/sdd-conductor/README.md

 The session was straightforward: the spec was defined upfront, tasks were derived once without any pivots, and each task was executed in order without rollbacks or blocked states.
 Mid-session changes were requested by the user, first asking for a task split prior to executing the first task (`done` and `delete` were originally a single task and were separated), and then injecting a task mid-way (requesting a module refactor, creating the `tasks` module — see `completed_task_5.md`).
 Beyond that, the project proceeded linearly from `bootstrapped` to `complete` across nine committed tasks.

-> **Note on `.sdd-conductor/`**: in a real project the `.sdd-conductor/` directory would be listed
-> in `.gitignore` and never committed — this is the standard sdd-conductor workflow, as described
-> in `templates/main.md` and `git/main.md`.
-It is intentionally included here, without a
-> `.gitignore` entry for it, so that the full development artifact is visible as part of the
-> example.

 ---